vtex/node-vtex-api/docs/tracing.md

 Note that the tags specified in the
 [OpenTracing Semantic Convention](https://github.com/opentracing/specification/blob/master/semantic_conventions.md)
-are reexported in this file - the documentation for these tags is available [here](https://github.com/opentracing/specification/blob/master/semantic_conventions.md).
+are reexported in this file – the documentation for these tags is available [here](https://github.com/opentracing/specification/blob/master/semantic_conventions.md).

 ## Native instrumentation

 ### Entrypoint Span

-The native instrumentation creates an entrypoint span for each incoming request on the app - the span will start first thing when the request is processed by Koa and will finish when the response has finished streaming.
+The native instrumentation creates an entrypoint span for each incoming request on the app – the span will start when the request is processed by Koa and will finish when the response has finished streaming.

 The entrypoint span has tags assigned related to the incoming request (more details on the meaning